kelseyshiba/setlist_creator/setlist-creator-backend/README.md

 $ rails c OR rails console

 Run Control + C to stop the server at any time.

+Once the server is running, you can visit the APIs as follows: localhost:3000/songs or /songs/id to view all or just one song localhost:3000/setlists or setlists/id to view all or just one setlist locatlhost:3000/setlist_songs or setlist_songs/id to view all of the join table or one entry

 ## Built With
 Ruby version 2.6.1p33